101scm/101scm.github.io/index.md

 description: Hamed Usman is a Lecturer at Name University, City, Country.
 keywords: operations management, supply chain management, logistics
 ---
 Howdy!
-This website is for those students who are taking supply chain management courses taught by Hamed Usman at Name University, City, Country for Semester Year.
+This website is for those students who are studying supply chain management courses taught by Hamed Usman at Name University, City, Country for Semester Year.

 <br/>